 Check your medications

 Check to make sure you have enough medications.
 Call your doctor if you need refills.
-HPP is waiving refill limits for its membership on 30-day prescriptions for maintenance medications to prepare for extended supply needs.
-We are encouraging HPP members to refill medications for up to a 90 day supply for maintenance medications.
-Just let your pharmacist know you want a 90 day refill for your maintenance medications.
+HPP is providing pharmacists the opportunity to override early refill rejections on 30-day prescriptions for maintenance medications at the time of dispensing.
+We are encouraging 90-day supplies for certain maintenance medications.
+Discuss with your pharmacist if a 90-day refill for your maintenance medications will work for you.

 Please call your pharmacy and prescriber doctor if additional refills are needed.
 Ask your pharmacy if they have delivery options.
 If you need assistance with obtaining medications from your pharmacy, call HPP's Member Relations.